-Despite the manufacturing hurdles, micro-LED technology is still worth pursuing because it offers up a number of improvements over OLED.
-The first is improved brightness to power (lux/W) efficiency, meaning that the same panel brightness can be achieved for lower power.
+Despite the manufacturing hurdles, microLED technology is still worth pursuing because it offers up a number of improvements over OLED.
+The first is an improved brightness to power (lux/W) efficiency, meaning that the same panel brightness can be achieved for lower power.
 For comparison, power consumption can be 90 percent lower than LCD and up to 50 percent lower than OLED.
 This is potentially a major boon for portable technologies like smartphones, as it means much longer screen-on time.
 Alternatively, manufacturers can increase panel brightness without consuming additional power compared to current OLED and LCD, for better daylight viewing.

-Micro-LED displays will also offer a longer lifespan than current OLED panels.
-OLED burn in is still an issue, due to the limited lifespan of the organic materials used to make the blue OLED.
+MicroLED displays will also offer a longer lifespan than current OLED panels.
+OLED burn-in is still an issue, due to the limited lifespan of the organic materials used to make the blue OLED.
 Micro-LEDs don’t exhibit the same problems and could even last longer than LCD displays before color shifting begins to occur.

-The smaller micro-LED sizes also makes the prospect of higher resolution panels in a compact form factor, such as 4K or 8K smartphones or VR displays, more achievable.
+The smaller microLED sizes also makes the prospect of higher resolution panels in a compact form factor, such as 4K or 8K smartphones or VR displays, more achievable.
 Speaking of VR, OLED panels already boasts very high response times in the µs (microsecond) range.
 This makes them ideal for virtual reality applications.
-However, micro-LED can reduce this down into ns (nanoseconds) or a thousand times faster.
+However, microLED can reduce this down into ns (nanoseconds) or a thousand times faster.

-Micro-LED offers all of these benefits, while still retaining the high contrast ratio, wide color gamut, and potential use in flexible displays that we’ve come to associate with OLED.
+MicroLED offers all of these benefits, while still retaining the high contrast ratio, wide color gamut, and potential use in flexible displays that we’ve come to associate with OLED.
 Unfortunately, these next-generation panels are also expected to be considerably more expensive, possibly three to four times higher than current LCD and OLED panels.
-This will undoubtedly fall in time, but it’s likely to discourage some immediate investments, especially as many panel manufactures are still ramping up meaningful OLED production.
+This will undoubtedly fall in time, but it’s likely to discourage some immediate investments, especially as many panel manufacturers are still ramping up meaningful OLED production.

-However, there are also heavy investments being made into refining flexible OLED and bezel-less displays that might not make micro-LED the highest priority for every manufacturer.
+However, there are also heavy investments being made into refining flexible OLED and bezel-less displays that might not make microLED the highest priority for every manufacturer.
 Even so, it seems likely that this technology will be the one the industry will eventually adopt in the longer term.